buhduh/secureworks/readme.md

 The port is a variable that can be modified in Makefile See scripts/test.sh for example curl requests

-$make all

-Will show all available make endpoints.
-For the purpose of this test no endpoints should be required.

 $make test

 To see what's available, much of it is cruft from development that I don't see the need to rip out.